nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 1055
 01:03:27,453 --> 01:03:33,193
-[SPEAKER_06]: You're probably as good to get the user's phone and whatnot from.
+[SPEAKER_06]: You're probably good to get the user's phone and whatnot from.

 1056
 01:03:33,342 --> 01:03:36,906